NatanAklilu/natanaklilu/README.md

 - 👋 Hi there, I'm Natan (@NatanAklilu)!
-Please check out [my personal website](https://natanaklilu.github.io/professional_website/), but here are some highlights:
+You can find some highlights about me below, but please check out [my personal website](https://natanaklilu.github.io/professional_website/) for more!
 - 🌱 I have graduated from Cornell University with a B.S. in Computer Science (Spring 2025).
 - 🤔 I'm very interested in Software Engineering with an emphasis on Backend development.
 - 🧑‍💼 My professional experience includes SWE internships at Amazon and Coinbase, with a conversion to full-time SWE at Coinbase after graduating!